ChalmersGU-AI-course/shrdlite-course-project/README-FINAL.md

 ### Heuristic function
  * Can be found in ShrdliteNodeFilter
  * The cost is the minimum number of objects above the object (or a variant of this depending on the relation between the objects)
- * Arm cost movements in 3D
+ * Planner works in 3D worlds, eg. arm cost movements in 3D and h-cost for behind of /in front of object
  * Several targets, eg: (this AND that AND ...)
 OR (something AND something else AND ..)
 OR ...